Espyo/Life_of_Judd/readme.txt

 Difficulties
     Beginner
-        You only have to choose which team got more.
+        You only have to choose which team got more ink.
     Intermediate
         You have to decide what percentage of the arena each team covered.
-        The percentage of unclaimed turf is automatically decided.
+        The percentage of unclaimed turf is automatically given.
     Expert
         Same as intermediate, but you must also decide the unclaimed turf percentage.
         Terrain that cannot be inked doesn't count for any percentage.